 This is the only way I peel tomatoes now after I discovered it, and it’s a lot easier than the typical method – really.

 What is the standard method for peeling tomatoes?

 The standard, find-it-everywhere you look, method for how to peel tomatoes involves making an “X” in the bottom of each tomato before dunking in boiling water.

 I don’t know about you, but when I’m facing mounds of tomatoes from the garden that all need to be processed into salsa, sauce or canned, I cannot be bothered with this tedious task.
 I mean, sheesh, it already takes long enough.

 If you’ve been reading AOC for awhile you’ve probably realized that I try to find the easiest way to do things (um, lazy?
 I like to think smart…).
 So years ago when I was faced with my first piles of tomatoes from the garden I simply decided to see what would happen if I didn’t cut the “x” in the bottoms first (I know, I’m a rebel like that – it’s also why I found this easy way to freeze green beans and these easy ways to garden).

 Guess what?
 The skins start to peel all by themselves.
 Yeah, I’ll go with that.

-Note: I used to use peeled tomatoes for salsa, chutney, and sauces, but that’s before I realized using a food processor to chop tomatoes for salsa and chutney – and using this electric sauce maker – meant I could just leave the skins on.
-Now I peel tomatoes this easy way a lot less – really only for plain canned diced tomatoes or canned bruschetta – which is the easiest way of all, right? (affiliate links are included below for your convenience)
+Update: I used to use peeled tomatoes for everything from salsa, to chutney, to sauces, but that was before I realized using a food processor to chop tomatoes for salsa and chutney – and using this electric sauce maker for sauces – meant I could just leave the skins on.
+Now I peel tomatoes this easy way a lot less – really only for basic canned diced tomatoes or canned bruschetta – which is the easiest way of all, right?

 How to Peel Tomatoes Easily